The Problem.

 The obvious answer is get help, but how to find affordable staff on a tight budget when you’re completely flat out?
 Furthermore, if I could find affordable staff how would I find the time to write systems so I can train them to do these tasks for me?

 Not only that, I would have to find time to write systems to things that I’m not yet doing and haven’t yet learned how to do.
-Today, in my businesses, I do have time.
-I’m not overworked.
-There are systems in place and there is a way I got there.

 The Search

-There must be a solution.
 It wasn’t just a matter of me working harder.
 I needed to learn how to leverage my time so that I could achieve all these things.
 And not just achieve them once but achieve them on an ongoing basis so we could deliver a consistent message and reap the benefits of engaging with our market.

 I started reading books on efficiency.
 Some old favorites like “The Seven Habits of Highly Successful People” and “The Emyth”